Student NCLEX-RN Reporting Policy

 2. Students will need to obtain a new test date as soon as possible and record the new test date in eValue.
 Note: There is a 45-day waiting period between test taking dates, but students can schedule the subsequent NCLEX-RN date as soon as they receive the result of not passing.

-3. Students will make an appointment with their Specialty Director(s) and the Associate Dean of Student Life & Belonging together to review their study plan based on the NCLEX Candidate Performance Report.
+4. Students will make an appointment with their Specialty Director(s) and the Associate Dean of Student Life together to review their study plan based on the NCLEX Candidate Performance Report.
 Students should consider a referral to the YSN Academic Success Team (send an e-mail to ysnastreferral@yale.edu) for suggestions of additional resources.
-Following that meeting, the student will submit their study plan by e-mail to their Specialty Director(s) and the Associate Dean of Student Life & Belonging.
+Following that meeting, the student will submit their study plan by e-mail to their Specialty Director(s) and the Associate Dean of Student Life.

-4. After the student takes the 2nd NCLEX-RN test, the student will record the unofficial result, PASS OR FAIL into eValue within three days of test date and inform their Specialty Director(s) and Associate Dean of Student Life & Belonging by e-mail of the results.
+6. After the student takes the 2nd NCLEX-RN test, the student will record the unofficial result, PASS OR FAIL into eValue within three days of test date and inform their Specialty Director(s) and Associate Dean of Student Life by e-mail of the results.

-5. If the NCLEX-RN is not passed after the second attempt, the student will obtain another test date as soon as possible, record it in eValue, and make an appointment with the Specialty Director(s) and the Associate Dean of Student Life and Belonging to discuss changes in plan of study for a subsequent test date.
-Following that meeting, student will submit an updated plan of study to the Specialty Director(s) and the Associate Dean of Student Life & Belonging.
-Students must schedule this prior to January 1st in order to be able to continue in the spring semester.
+7. If the NCLEX-RN is not passed after the second attempt, the student will obtain another test date as soon as possible, record it in eValue, and make an appointment with the Specialty Director(s) and the Associate Dean of Student Life to discuss changes in plan of study for a subsequent test date.
+Following that meeting, student will submit an updated plan of study to the Specialty Director(s) and the Associate Dean of Student Life.
+Students must schedule their 3rd NLCEX to be taken prior to January 1st in order to be able to continue in the spring semester.

 Maintaining an Active License

-All students in the specialty MSN years and post graduate master’s certificate program are responsible for maintaining an active CT RN license and must upload their new and renewed license annually in order to remain compliant, and participate in clinical and attend classes (YSN Licensure Policy).
-Students with out-of-state clinical placements are required to upload any additional licenses in eValue and may seek assistance from the Clinical Support Unit, if needed.
-If notary services are needed, the Office of Student Life and Belonging can assist students with this service.
-Students are responsible for the costs of RN licensing, including licensing in other states for clinical training.
-YSN Clinical Support Unit is responsible for verifying that out of state license has been obtained prior to student beginning out of state clinical training.
+All students in the on campus and on-line specialty MSN years and post graduate master’s certificate program are responsible for maintaining an active RN license and must upload their new and renewed license annually in order to remain compliant, and participate in clinical and attend classes (YSN Licensure Policy).